When should I apply to Cornell in Rome?

 Can I arrive early in order to travel on my own?

 In general, travel before the start of the program is not possible, due to immigration restrictions imposed by the Italian government for students traveling on a study visa.
-If you are interested in traveling before the start of the program, please contact the coordinator for global study in order to verify that your travel plans are compatible with the restrictions imposed by the Italian government.
+If you are interested in traveling before the start of the program, please contact the director of student services in order to verify that your travel plans are compatible with the restrictions imposed by the Italian government.

 How does financial aid work for Cornell in Rome?

 For Cornell students, the total aid budget is adjusted based on the estimated expenses for the semester, including tuition, flights, housing, and food and supplies while in Rome.
-Please contact the Financial Aid Office or the coordinator for global study for further information about how this adjustment is made.
+Please contact the Financial Aid Office or the director of student services for further information about how this adjustment is made.

 For non-Cornell students, please consult with the study abroad office at your home institution in order to understand best how a semester abroad impacts your financial aid.
-To receive a copy of the expected budget for a given semester, please contact the coordinator for global study.
+To receive a copy of the expected budget for a given semester, please contact the director of student services.

 Is work-study available in Rome?

 Work-study cannot be awarded for work done in Italy, so work-study awards are necessarily converted into optional loans to cover anticipated expenses.
 Fortunately, Cornell in Rome has a number of student worker positions that are comparable to work-study positions and all enrolled students are eligible to apply.
 The list of positions is distributed during the semester beforehand.
-Students who may be particularly impacted by the loss of work-study are encouraged to contact the coordinator for global study to discuss these positions.
+Students who may be particularly impacted by the loss of work-study are encouraged to contact the director of student services to discuss these positions.

 What is covered in the program fee and tuition?
 What will I have to pay for on the ground in Rome?